 If the user has a recent activity on Talkpush CRM, the Folder is set to the most recently viewed folder.

-Users can select multiple campaigns/folders by checking more than 1 campaign/folders from the dropdown list.
+Users can select multiple campaigns/folders by checking more than one campaign/folder from the dropdown list.

 Users can also search in ALL campaigns and ALL folders by selecting them from the dropdown list.